 Current liabilities include accounts payable to suppliers for goods and services, accrued payroll and related liabilities, the current portion of the Certificate of Participation (COP) debt, unearned revenue, the current portion of OPEB liability and the current pension liability.
 Current liabilities can fluctuate from year to year depending on the timeliness of vendor invoices and resulting vendor payments, especially in the area of capital assets and improvements.
-Current Liabilities for FY21 had a restatement of \$17,329 related to the implementation of GASB 87 Leases.
+When compared to FY 2020, FY 2021 payables decreased due to paying off inter-agency payables.

 Non-current liabilities primarily consist of the long-term portion of sick leave earned but not yet used by employees, the long-term portion of COP debt, and the long-term portions of pension liabilities and OPEB liability.
-The net decrease in non-current liabilities from FY 2021 to FY 2022 is mainly due to a decrease of the non-current portion of the College's share of the pension liabilities (Pension asset recorded for FY22), the College's share of the OPEB benefits and long-term portion of Certificates of Participation debt.
-Implementation of GASB 87 resulted in a restatement of FY21 for right to use leased assets in the amount of \$40,902.
+The net decrease in non-current liabilities from FY 2020 to FY 2021 is mainly due to a decrease of the non-current portion of the College's pension liabilities, OPEB benefits and long-term portion of notes payable.